filegarden/website/frontend/components/TermsOfService.md

 We don't sell your Content to third parties, and we don't use your Content for advertising purposes.
 We can disclose your Content only in the limited circumstances described in our [Privacy Notice](/privacy), which is incorporated into these Terms.

-To provide the functionality you expect from our Services (including but not limited to file storage and file sharing), we are required to have a license that gives us permission to handle your Content accordingly.
-You grant us a non-exclusive, royalty-free, worldwide license (with sublicense and assignment rights) to store, perform, display, reproduce, distribute, and modify any of your Content, solely to the extent necessary to provide our Services.
-You represent and warrant that you have the right to grant us that license.
+To provide the functionality you expect from our Services (for example, file storage and file sharing), we are required to have a license that gives us permission to handle your Content accordingly.
+By using our Services, you grant us a non-exclusive, royalty-free, worldwide, transferable, perpetual license to do the following with your Content, in accordance with applicable legal requirements, in connection with operating, developing, and improving our Services:

+- Use, copy, store, distribute, and communicate your Content in manners consistent with your use of the Services.
+(For example, so we can let you store and download your files.)
+- Publish, publicly perform, and publicly display your Content if you've chosen to make it visible to others.
+(For example, so we can display your files to others if you share them.)
+- Monitor, modify, translate, and reformat your Content.
+(For example, so we can resize an image you upload to fit in a thumbnail.)
+- Sublicense your Content, to allow our Services to work as intended.
+(For example, so we can store your Content with our cloud service providers.)

+You also represent and warrant that you have the right to grant us that license.

 ## Your Responsibilities